-In addition to the shares reported in the table above, the Company canceled 1,415,199 Towers Watson common shares at issue in the settlement of the Merger-related appraisal demand lawsuit (see Note 14 to the Consolidated Financial Statements for additional information) and an equivalent number of ordinary shares represented in the Company's issued and outstanding share count up until the settlement date.
+In addition to the shares reported in the table above, the Company canceled 1,415,199 Towers Watson common shares at issue in the settlement of the Merger-related appraisal demand lawsuit (see Note 13 - Commitments and Contingencies located within Item 8 in this Annual Report on Form 10-K for additional information) and an equivalent number of ordinary shares represented in the Company's issued and outstanding share count up until the settlement date.
 As a result, the litigation settlement and related share cancellation had a similar impact to a share repurchase in that it reduced the number of outstanding shares of the Company.
 However, it did not impact the remaining authority under the share repurchase program.